Emerging threats and opportunities for collective labour rights in the digital age - The Spanish case

 - no specific sector focus

-- representation, industrial relations, social dialogue, conflict resolution, industrial action
+- representation, industrial relations, social dialogue, arbitration, industrial action

 - International Journal of Business and Social Research (Publisher)